 I don’t know about you, but lockdown can sometimes feel like all work and no play.
-What gets me through a “normal” working day is the excitement that may follow after the 9-5 is done.
+What gets me through a “normal” working day is the exciting activities that may follow after the 9-5 is done.
 A birthday party, a little getaway, a holiday or an intimate dinner with friends all give us something to look forward to… they put a pep in our step.

 But while restrictions are always on the horizon, it is becoming harder to see the light at the end of the tunnel, where these events may come to fruition.
 Holiday plans feel tentative.
 Weddings have been postponed.
 If you’re in lockdown, even the humble dinner party is completely off the menu.